-This exciting guided trek follows the prettiest parts of Turkey’s first ever long-distance footpath – the Lycian Way.
+This exciting guided trek follows the prettiest parts of Turkey’s first ever long-distance footpath - the Lycian Way.
+The region south of Fethiye is known as the Seven Capes, a stunning coastline where steep promontories drop abruptly into the sea.
 The route meanders over bare hillsides and through scented pine forests overlooking the blue Mediterranean.
-It dips down to wonderful hidden beaches where sparkling waves lap smooth sands.
-The region south of Fethiye is known as the Seven Capes, a stunning coastline where steep hillsides drop abruptly into the sea.
-We start in Kayaköy close to the famous Ölüdeniz lagoon and follow well-preserved foot paths that meander along this coast, sometimes staying high above it in Faralya and Alınca; but also passing through tiny, secluded coves such as Kabak with white, sandy beaches that give ample opportunity for a swim.
-The tour ends at the impressive ruins of Patara, located near one of the finest and whitest beaches of Turkey.
+We start in Kayaköy close to the famous white sands of Ölüdeniz lagoon and follow well-preserved foot paths to Faralya, Alınca and Yediburun enjoying the vast sea views from their elevated locations.
+In between, the route dips down to wonderful hidden beaches such as Kabak where sparkling waves lap smooth sands, idyllic places for a swim.
+The trek ends at the impressive ruins of Patara, one of the principal cities of ancient Lycia and located near one of the finest beaches of Turkey.

 This guided trek starts from the ruins of Perge (east of Antalya) and follows parts of the eastern branch of the long distance walk from Perge to Antioch in Pisidia (Yalvaç), deep in the Taurus mountains.
 The trek allows us to immerse ourselves in the way of life of the inhabitants of the old stone and timber villages along the route; we will frequently stay in village houses, see the local handcrafts, watch cheese and yoghurt making and enjoy the tasty village foods.
 The trip includes a visit to the major Greek/Roman city of Perge as well as many opportunities to look at bulbs and birds during the walks.
 Our trail follows beautiful sections of Roman roads and migration routes in use since Roman times (and perhaps even walked by st Paul himself) in this spectacular area of forests, canyons, rivers and peaks.